Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Introduction

-where the factor of $\frac{N+1}{N-1}$ ensures estimates are unbiased with ensemble size and is required because the spread and error refer to the ensemble mean $\left<x_{.,j}\right>$ and not the population mean $\mu_j$.
+where the factors $\frac{N}{N-1}$, $\frac{N}{N+1}$, and $\frac{N+1}{N-1}$ ensure that these expressions are unbiased with ensemble size and are required because the spread and error refer to the ensemble mean $\left<x_{.,j}\right>$ and not the population mean $\mu_j$.
+Specifically, $\frac{N}{N-1}$ is Bessel's correction factor that is required for unbiased estimates of the population variance when the population mean is unknown.
+Similarly, the factor $\frac{N}{N+1}$ accounts for sampling uncertainty in the ensemble mean and is required for estimates of the mean squared error that are unbiased with ensemble size (see appendix A).
 In other words, in a perfectly reliable ensemble, the average ensemble variance will converge towards the average squared error of the ensemble mean after correction for the finite ensemble size.
 This relationship can be expressed equivalently in terms of the ratio of the root mean square ensemble spread and root mean square error (RMSE) of the ensemble mean.

 We refer to this expected relationship between spread and error as \textit{ensemble variance reliability}.
 The reliability characteristics of operational medium-range forecasts are evaluated routinely at the European Centre for Medium-Range Weather Forecasts \citep[ECWMF; ][]{haiden2023evaluation}, and many other studies have investigated the relationship between spread and error at short- and medium-range lead times \citep[e.g.][]{whitaker1998relationship, yamaguchi2016observation, scherrer2004analysis, hopson2014assessing, rodwell2018flow}.
 However, there have been comparitatively fewer studies on the relationship between spread and error at subseasonal and seasonal timescales \citep[e.g.][]{barker1991relationship, sun2018subseasonal}.